 6: The Diagnostician: Were you wondering about the individuals in your class and at what competency level they each could read or write?

-Have you asked yourself the question, What is English Language Arts?
+Ask yourself the question, "What is English Language Arts?"
 Next, consider how your own stance is unique but not necessarily ubiquitous.